kiq005/kiq005.github.io/_projects/ub.md

 low3: /assets/optm/slide_btn/ub3.jpg
 ---

-I worked on the [Urban Legends](http://machinebear.com.br/urban-legends.html) project as Game and Level Designer and Programmer, at Machine Bear](http://machinebear.com).
+I worked on the [Urban Legends](http://machinebear.com.br/urban-legends.html) project as Game and Level Designer and Programmer, at [Machine Bear](http://machinebear.com).

 #### The Game